9 Tips for Growing Beets

 I list beets as one of the 11 easiest vegetables to grow in Canada.
 Beets are a perfect addition for those of us gardening in the zone 3 growing climate as they prefer cold weather to hot.
 Beets are rarely bothered by pests or diseases and need little care besides thinning and regular watering.
-Let's look at some easy tips for growing beets from seed in in ground gardens, raised beds or in containers.
+Let's look at some easy tips for growing beets from seed in your in ground gardens, raised beds or in containers.

 Tip #1.
 Direct Seed Beet Seeds